smeup/ketchup/packages/ketchup/src/components/kup-layout/readme.md

 Basically is just a wrapper for a CSS Grid layout, therefore you can also customize it with other Grid properties by simply declaring them on the component.

+## Known issues

+### Elements on a same line with overflow auto

+On MacOs browsers, there is an issue involving the `horizontal` prop.

+Basically, after having set that prop, if the single line elements would overflow the boundary of their parents while forcing the the CSS property `overflow: auto;` on the container, the browser does not add the scrollbars, making it impossible to horizontally scroll the container.

+More about this issue inside the SCSS file of this component.

 <!-- Auto Generated Below -->